alaynfm/techFriday/README.md

 ### THE PIPELINE

 There is only one pipeline and it will execute a static analysis in the different inrastructure code.
-To select different project when executing manually the pipeline the input branch can be selected
+Each Result is uploaded to the corresponding branch, this would be the branch list:

 - KaiMonkey: `aws KaiMonkey`
 - TerraGoat: `aws terragoat` || `az terragoat`